somestupidgirl/procfs_kext/README.md

 A kext implementation of the /proc file system for OS X based on the XNU kernel patch by Kim Topley: https://github.com/kimtopley/ProcFS

 ## Important notice
-This is still very much at an 'alpha' stage and not all features are yet working as they should.
-It may cause kernel panics in certain areas.
+This is still at somewhat of an 'alpha' stage, however most of the original features are stable and working at this point.
+The ones that aren't are the ones that handle the file descriptor data.
+For now they just have guards in place to return error messages instead of causing kernel panics.
+This should get fixed in the upcoming weeks.

 Tested on:

     - macOS Big Sur 11.6.3

 ## What is procfs?
 *From Kim Topley's original Readme:*

 *procfs* lets you view the processes running on a UNIX system as nodes in the file system, where each process is represented by a single directory named from its process id.
 Typically, the file system is mounted at `/proc`, so the directory for process 1 would be called `/proc/1`.
 Beneath a process’ directory are further directories and files that give more information about the process, such as its process id, its active threads, the files that it has open, and so on. *procfs* first appeared in an early version of AT&T’s UNIX and was later implemented in various forms in System V, BSD, Solaris and Linux.
 You can find a history of the implementation of *procfs* at https://en.wikipedia.org/wiki/Procfs.